girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Algorithms/Logistic Regression/README.md

 ## Introduction

 Logistic regression is used for the classification rather than regression (given in its name) where it is used for binary classification systems in general.
-It coms under the category of supervised classification problems.
+It comes under the category of supervised classification problems.
 Scikit learn library in Python helps us in implementing the logistic regression algorithm.
 This algorithm is useful when the dependent variable represents a category.

+## Types of Logistic Regression

+There are 3 types of logistic regression in Python:
+1. Binary Logistic Regression: Here, the target variable is binary in nature which means that it has only two possible values.
+2. Multinomial Logistic Regression:Here, the target variablecan take three or more values but these values without any order of preference.
+3. Ordinal Logistic Regression: Here, the target variable has three or more possible values having a particular preference.

 ## Applications